16 Different Types of Hybrid Chicken Breeds

 Amber chickens can lay up to 200 eggs annually and are brown with white splotches on their feathers.

-The Amber is known for being able to withstand cold weather well and has a sturdy build.
+Amber is known for its sturdy build and ability to withstand cold weather well.

-They will usually be more docile than other hybrids, but they do not tolerate confinement, as well as some other types of hens.
+They will usually be more docile than other hybrids, but they do not tolerate confinement or other types of hens.

 6. Warren